the-lambda-way/proto-lang/README.md

 ## Declarative-level

 Higher-order functions can be used to generate scanning and parsing functions for you.
-The next example creates matchers which return an optional string_view if the match is successful.

-(Implementation hasn't been pushed yet, but is mostly done.)
+The next example uses function combinators to create custom scanners.

 ```c++